 HSBC employs multiple levels of encryption with multiple encryption algorithms on and between internal systems to help ensure your data is kept secure and inaccessible to unauthorised users.

 HSBC uses firewalls to block potentially destructive information from entering our computer systems and to prevent unauthorised access.
 Firewall software can be installed on business and home computers as a barrier against hackers and viruses.

-HSBC Bank - Dublin Branch is committed to safeguarding your sensitive financial information.
+HSBC France, Dublin Branch is committed to safeguarding your sensitive financial information.
 We have introduced a Security Device, needed to access Business Internet Banking.
 Each Security Device generates a series of single-use Security Codes unique to the user's account.
 By using these Security Codes together with your Username and Password, your online security is increased.

 HSBC uses Server Gated Cryptography or SGC, which allows a browser using 40-bit SSL encryption to function as 128-bit encryption for the duration of the online banking session.
 This helps keep your online banking transaction information as secure as possible without having to download an updated browser.